Long Division Problems And Answers

 The Mathematical Principles Behind Long Division

 Long division is essentially a systematic way of repeatedly subtracting the divisor from the dividend until the remainder is smaller than the divisor.
-Each step in the algorithm represents a series of subtractions.
+But each step in the algorithm represents a series of subtractions.
 This process is closely linked to the distributive property of multiplication and the concept of place value.

 Frequently Asked Questions (FAQ):